NATIX-io/face-anonymization/README.md

 ## Start service locally

 The service requires a YAML config file.
-The config file path can be specified by setting an environment variable `FACE_RECOGNITION_SERVICE_CONFIG`.
+The config file path can be specified by setting an environment variable `FACE_DETECTION_SERVICE_CONFIG`.
 The default is to load `service.yaml` from the current directory.

 Start service locally: